13 spaces that will have you shopping cement tiles asap

 Cement tiles don’t have to feel old world or traditional.
 This space is all modern in black and white patterned tile with an edgy graphic design.

-When traditional subway tile lacks the wow-factor you seek, consider a cement tile backsplash instead.
+lacks the wow-factor you seek, consider a cement tile backsplash instead.
 Can’t find the exact pattern that’s right for you?
 No problem – some companies (such as Cement Tile Shop) welcome custom orders, allowing you to design your own pattern and colors.

 If you love the idea of cement tile but bold patterns aren’t your fave, never fear, there are plenty of soft and subtle options to choose from as well.